toddfoster/sharedprayers/README.md

 ### 2022 February
 - x summaries of each week's lesson references for easy cut/paste
+- x lectionary pages (all readings for a season / year)
 - x Combine non-hymn part of he/communion into About Communion options
 - x Add second parameter to hymn for "Processional" "Anthem" etc.
+- x yaml/toml db for lff/saints -- converted lff2018 to json

 ### 2022 January
 x Daily Office